Monday, February 10, 2025

 {

-alert("Hello from external JavaScript!");
+document.write("Hello from external JavaScript!");

 }

-HTML file (index.html)
+HTML file (index.html):

 <!DOCTYPE html>